machawk1/log/projects.md

 Mat Kelly, Jane Greenberg, Christopher B. Rauch, Joan P. Boone, John Kunze, and Peter Logan, “Of ARKs and Ontologies,” Presented at PIDapalooza 2021, Online Meeting, 27–28 January 2021.

 Mat Kelly, Jane Greenberg, Christopher B. Rauch, Sam Grabus, Joan P. Boone, John A. Kunze, and Peter Melville Logan, “A Computational Approach to Historical Ontologies,” In Proceedings of the 5th Computational Archival Science Workshop at the 2020 IEEE International Conference on Big Data (IEEE BigData 2020), Atlanta, Georgia, pp. 1878–1883, December 2020.

+## VENOM: Archiving the Dark Web

+MITRE's Venom Project is developing a framework for archiving the dark web.
+One of the core challenges to our research is tracking the Universal Resource Identifiers (URIs) – the .onion addresses – of dark web sites as they shift over time.
+The project team has developed a .onion canonicalization service to help monitor and track the .onions over time.
+The Contractor is expected to construct a prototype persistent identifier for dark web sites (and their .onion URLs).
+The prototype should work with dark web sites as well as personalized surface web sites.

+### Collaborators

+* Justin F. Brunelle (Project Co-Lead, MITRE Corp)
+* Mat Kelly (Project Co-Lead, Drexel University University)
+* Christopher Rauch (PhD researcher, Drexel University)

 # Projects Seeking Students